-Respondent's supervisor shall file monthly reports with the Board.
-These reports shall be in a form designated by the Board and shall include a narrative section where the supervisor provides his or her conclusions and opinions concerning the issues described above and the basis for his or her opinions.
+Respondent's supervisor shall file monthly quarterly reports with the Board.
+These reports shall be in a form designated by the Board and shall include a narrative section where the supervisor provides his or her the supervisor's conclusions and opinions concerning the issues described above veterinary services performed by Respondent and the basis for his or her those conclusions and opinions.
 Additionally, the supervisor shall maintain and submit with his or her monthly reports a log designating the patient charts reviewed, the date(s) of service reviewed, and the date upon which the review occurred.